vbmehta/PersonalPreso2022/PersonalPreso.md

 ----
 # My thoughts on opportunities and challenges

- I consider all Challanges are opportunity to demonstrate and develop.
+ I consider all challanges are opportunity to demonstrate and develop.
 &nbsp;
-**_whenever there is a challenge there is also an opportunity to face it , to demonstrate and develop our will and determination **_	- Dalai Lama
+**_whenever there is a challenge there is also an opportunity to face it,to demonstrate and develop our will and determination **_	- Dalai Lama
 &nbsp;

 Standard Charter – Switch migration success story